9S/MarioSpeech/README.md

 # MarioSpeech
-Converts Text to Discord Emotes.
+Converts Text to Discord Emotes and puts it in your clipboard.

+## License
+This code is released under WTFPL.